virtualcell/vcell/docker/swarm/README.md

 **Edit** {vcellroot}/vcell-core/pom.xml [vcell-core pom](../../vcell-core/pom.xml)
 ----theTag= created as above
 ----Get the tag from [github][https://github.com/virtualcell/vcell-solvers/tags), pick the tag you want, usually latest
 ----Change all lines "https://github.com/virtualcell/vcell-solvers/releases/download/v{theTag}/{linux,win,mac}64.tgz", pick the tag you want, usually latest
+-----must change md5 if using deifferent tag or location from previous

 **MUST commit any changes made during above to github on the VCell project**